ekagra-ranjan/ekagra-ranjan.github.io/index.markdown

 ---

 <!-- Bio -->
 I am interested in Machine Learning, especially in the field of Deep Learning.
-I have experience in Graph ML, Computer Vision, and have started exploring NLP.
+I have experience in Graph Machine Learning, Computer Vision (CV), and Natural Language Processing (NLP).

 During my undergrad days, I published at top-tier conferences of machine learning like AAAI.
 I have been part of teams that have won multiple national and international competitions.
 I am also a recipient of various prestigious academic fellowships as well as Microsoft AI for Earth grant.